knobs-dials/wetsuite-dev/README.md

 kv = wetsuite.datasets.load('kamervragen')

-# As:
-print( kv.description )
-# will point out,  kv.data  is a nested python structure, so some informed wrangling is necessary:
+# As the text in   kv.description   will point out,  kv.data  is a nested python structure, so some informed wrangling is necessary:
 vraag_document = random.choice( list(kv.data.values()) )
 for number in vraag_document['vraagdata']:
     vraag_n_text,    _ = vraag_document['vraagdata'][number].get('vraag')